lanl/dfnWorks/internal/Documentation/sphinx-docs/source/intro.rst

 Python
 ^^^^^^

-pydfnworks is supported on Python 2.7.
-The software authors recommend using the Anaconda 2.7 distribution of Python, available at https://www.continuum.io/. pydfnworks requires the ``numpy`` and ``h5py`` modules to be installed.
+pydfnWorks is supported on Python 2.7.
+The software authors recommend using the Anaconda 2.7 distribution of Python, available at https://www.continuum.io/. pydfnWorks requires the ``numpy`` and ``h5py`` modules to be installed.

-pydfnworks
+pydfnWorks
 ^^^^^^^^^^^^^^^

-The source for pydfnworks can be found in the dfnWorks suite, in the folder pydfnworks.
+The source for pydfnWorks can be found in the dfnWorks suite, in the folder pydfnWorks.

 dfnGen
 ^^^^^^